pannaf/valkyrie/README.md

 Meet V!
 Your new virtual personal trainer! 🙃

-This repo has the code for my entry in the [Generative AI Agents Developer Contest by NVIDIA and LangChain](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).
+Code for my entry in the [Generative AI Agents Developer Contest by NVIDIA and LangChain](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).

+> [!NOTE]
+> In the past 4 days, after getting `.bind_tools` to work with `ChatNVIDIA` models, I pivoted from using Claude 3 Sonnet to Llama 3 70b so that I could experiment with an NVIDIA hosted model.
+The Llama-based V is not as robust as the Claude-based one.
+They're also not apples-to-apples comparable because I substantially modified the prompts and tools for Llama 3 70b, which didn't handle ambiguity as well as Claude 3 Sonnet.

 ## Links
 - Short demo video in [this loom](https://www.loom.com/share/af5e088d3c574ef08d76a74c66729103?sid=65166f8c-8c25-413e-b32f-2ecc1002aa9e).
-- Full walkthrough using V from onboarding to goal setting to workout planning in [this loom](https://www.loom.com/share/f45e4ffa8fc348bea2f4cc2397b971ef?sid=31fdf9c7-30d2-47fa-b876-0aa8ee177a1f).
-Note that I pivoted to use Llama 3 70b after I got `bind_tools` working with NVIDIA AI Foundation Endpoint models in LangChain because I wanted to explore developing with as many NVIDIA tools as possible for the competition.
-The Llama-based Agent is not as robust as the Claude-based agent.
-I made many prompt updates to improve robustness, but not everything in the Llama-based workflow works seamlessly.
-You'll see in the Loom where I call out some of the shortcomings.
-- Bonus!
-Using Claude 3 Sonnet, with a slightly different toolset and workflow, [this loom](https://www.loom.com/share/9ab12783ef204f6daf834d149b17906a?sid=19b5cfab-7156-42a3-b2b7-301088cfb9bd) is a second (more robust!) walkthrough of using V from onboarding to goal setting to workout planning.
+- (Llama 3 70b) Full walkthrough of chatting with V from onboarding to goal setting to workout planning in [this loom](https://www.loom.com/share/f45e4ffa8fc348bea2f4cc2397b971ef?sid=31fdf9c7-30d2-47fa-b876-0aa8ee177a1f).
+- (Claude 3 Sonnet) Bonus!
+A second full walkthrough of chatting with V in [this loom](https://www.loom.com/share/9ab12783ef204f6daf834d149b17906a?sid=19b5cfab-7156-42a3-b2b7-301088cfb9bd).
-- Live-hosted Streamlit dashboard available [here](https://v-ai-personal-trainer.onrender.com/).
+- (Claude 3 Sonnet) Live-hosted Streamlit dashboard available [here](https://v-ai-personal-trainer.onrender.com/).
 Password was provided in my contest submission form.
 For other folks- feel free to join the waitlist and I'll keep you updated on when V is more broadly available!
-Note that the streamlit dashboard uses the Claude 3 Sonnet LLM and original workflow.
+Since I'm pretty low on NVIDIA credits, I've left this as the Claude workflow.
 - Contact me at [panna(at)berkeley(dot)edu](mailto:panna@berkeley.edu) for any comments, questions, thoughts, etc!

 # Main Tech